lidalei/pyinsight/README.md

 docker run -p 5000:80 -v $TRANSACTION_FILE:/data/transactions.json insight:v1
 ```

+## Authentication

+The servers use access token to authenticate a client.
+Just supply `--access-token=$ACCESS_TOKEN` when starting a server or client.

 * TODOs
   * See FIXME!
   * horizontaly scale the service with kubernetes